-When working with action learning in a session you can use this rhythm to consider:
+When working with Action Learning in a session you can use this rhythm to consider:

-- How do I motivate the participants to the next phase in the action learning process? - What professional input do they require to work with the next phase in the action learning process? - What work do they need to do to complete the next phase in the action learning pro- - How can they illustrate their work and reflect upon it in relation to their practice together with other participants?.
+- How do I motivate the participants to the next phase in the Action Learning process? - What professional input do they require to work with the next phase in the Action Learning process? - What work do they need to do to complete the next phase in the Action Learning process? - How can they illustrate their work and reflect upon it in relation to their practice together with other participants?.